How to avoid unexpected moving charges

 waiting lady

-Movers have the expectation that when they arrive, they can begin the work they were hired to do immediately.
-Not wait for you to arrive, finish your zoom meeting, wait while you do things ready that should have been done prior to arrival, etc. In the moving industry, time is money, if you make a delivery man or mover wait for ANYTHING, whether it was your fault or not, it could mean that you are going to get surprised with additional waiting time charge.
-Or even worst yet, them leaving and having to reschedule to come back at another time at your expense.
-If you want to avoid this situation, make sure you are ready to go as soon as they arrive.
-Moving Industry expectation is that you are waiting on them, not them on you.
+Movers expect that when they arrive, they can begin the work they were hired to do immediately.
+Not waiting for you to arrive, finish your Zoom meeting, wait while you do things (like clear the path for them) that should have been done before arrival, etc. In the moving industry, time is money; if you make a delivery person or mover wait for ANYTHING, whether it was your fault or not, it could mean that you will get surprised with an additional waiting time charge.
+Or even worse yet, they are leaving and have to reschedule to come back at another time at your expense.
+If you want to avoid this situation, ensure you are ready to go as soon as they arrive.
+The moving industry expects you to wait for them, not them on you.

 Dead trip or redelivery charge

 We noted in the previous item that you should never make a mover wait.
-What most customers seem to forget or do not realize, is that their actions could have very expensive consequences.
-If the mover cannot do the move or delivery when they arrive for whatever reason (Note: who’s fault does not matter here: your, theirs or some other third party is irrelevant in the moving industry), there is going to be a charge for them to come back and any associated costs with it, like storage.
+What some customers seem to forget or do not realize, is that their actions could have very expensive consequences.
+If the mover cannot do the move or delivery when they arrive for whatever reason (Note: who’s fault does not matter here: your, theirs or some other third party is irrelevant in the moving industry), there is going to be a charge for them to come back and any associated costs with it, like storage or second delivery charge.
 After all, time is money in the moving industry, so extra time to go and come back should obviously mean that the moving company will want additional money to cover the unexpected time to perform this.
-What should be obvious to everyone, is that this was not built into the original quote and while you might consider it a surprise, it is not.
-This charge is usually the source of a lot peoples moving disaster stories.
-I cannot stress this enough, do not put any mover into a redelivery situation, it will always cost you (the consumer), more money and the mover is totally within their rights to ask for this.
+What should be obvious to everyone is that this was not built into the original quote, and while you might consider it a surprise, it is not.
+This charge is usually the source of a lot of people’s moving disaster stories.
+I cannot stress this enough: do not put any mover into a redelivery situation; it will always cost you (the consumer) more money, and the mover is totally within their rights to ask for this.
 This does not make them a bad mover or disreputable.
-It is actually a realistic moving expectation that a lot of consumers are totally ignorant too, but if you really think about it, makes perfect sense.
-I should also note here, for those that are in total disagreement, that this is 100% government approved (actual law) and all movers are legally allowed to charge for you when this occurs all costs and expenses associated with a redelivery, including storage charges.
+It is actually a realistic moving expectation that a lot of consumers are totally ignorant of, but if you really think about it, it makes perfect sense.
+I should also note here, for those that are in total disagreement, that this is 100% government-approved (actual law), and all movers are legally allowed to charge you when this occurs, all costs and expenses associated with redelivery, including storage charges.
 Anyone who thinks otherwise is legally in the wrong.

 Moving storage charges

 If you cannot take your delivery, not only does it cost more for delivery, but there is an extremely high chance you could also be hit up for storage until it gets redelivered and an entire second move.
-This is common practice in household moving and there is a legal law that states this is an acceptable practice and industry standard set by the government.
-Let me be clear, the government has already deemed this as a totally acceptable practice, after all someone has to pay for the storage space you stuff gets held in and the move to and from it.
+This is common practice in household moving, and there is a legal law that states this is an acceptable practice and industry standard set by the government.
+Let me be clear: the government has already deemed this as a totally acceptable practice; after all, someone has to pay for the storage space their stuff gets held in and the move to and from it.
 The government has determined ahead of time, that this will be the consumer.
 For movers doing deliveries, a standard delivery truck is most likely to be 99% committed to doing other deliveries after yours, so waiting for you may not be an option.
-Most of the big box stores have policies in place that demand a maximum of 5-15 minutes grace depending on the store (never heard longer than 15) and then their movers are out of there, no questions asked, your fault or problem, not theirs.
-This is a big deal in the household moving industry, especially when people do not have keys for their new homes.
-So, make sure you are on top of it and leave yourself wiggle room with your mover to not get caught in this situation.
-For those that are not sure when they will get the keys to their new home, talk to the mover beforehand and have a plan B in place.
-Otherwise you might not like the plan they force you into.
+Most of the big box stores have policies in place that demand a maximum of 5-15 minutes grace depending on the store (never heard longer than 15), and then their movers are out of there, no questions asked, your fault or problem, not theirs.
+This is a big deal in the household moving industry, especially when people do not have keys to their new homes.
+So, make sure you are on top of it and leave yourself wiggle room with your mover not to get caught in this situation.
+For those who are not sure when they will get the keys to their new home, talk to the mover beforehand and have a plan B in place.
+Otherwise, you might not like the plan they force you into.
 Understanding this expectation is really important.

-This is a hot topic for some people, and it might offend some of you to read this.
-My apologies for those that will be offended, you do not have to agree with what is said, but hopefully you will be better educated after reading this and have a better prospective of the moving industry expectations are when this happens to you.
+This is a hot topic for some people, and reading it might offend some of you.
+My apologies to those who will be offended.
+You do not have to agree with what is said.
+Still, hopefully, you will be better educated after reading this and have a better perspective of the moving industry expectations when this happens to you.

 Getting Parking Ticket

-It is your responsibility to provide legal parking options for the delivery truck when they come to your home or business.
+It is your responsibility to provide legal parking options for the delivery truck when it comes to your home or business.
 This is a realistic expectation.
-The mover does not know the parking situation for every home or business in the city and nor should they.
-If parking is an issue by your home or business, please make sure they have specific directions on where best to park before they arrive, not when they arrive.
+The mover does not know the parking situation for every home or business in the city, nor should they.
+If parking is an issue in your home or business, please make sure they have specific directions on where best to park before they arrive, not when they arrive.
 If they arrive and cannot see an obvious legal parking option for the vehicle, they have the right to leave at your expense, which ends up costing you a lot more money for your delivery.
-For those that say: “Why did they not call me first?”
+For those who say: “Why did they not call me first?”
 There are laws against cell phone usage and driving.
 The driver should not be talking and driving, especially in busy neighbourhoods.
-His focus is suppose to be on safe driving of the vehicle.
+His focus is supposed to be on the safe driving of the vehicle.

-True story: I was heading to an apartment building in downtown Toronto, right by the Eaton centre that I knew was going to be a problem to find parking for.
-I wasn’t given any special parking instructions on the order, so I went out of my way to called the customer before heading there and asked them where the legal parking/loading area was for their building.
-They told me to pull up in front of the building and they would meet me there on the sidewalk, as it was a very simple, quick delivery.
-Turns out the spot they directed to me was not a legal parking or stopping spot for that matter.
+True story: I was heading to an apartment building in downtown Toronto, right by the Eaton Centre, and I knew it was going to be a problem to find parking.
+I wasn’t given any special parking instructions on the order, so I went out of my way to call the customer before heading there and asked them where the legal parking/loading area was for their building.
+They told me to pull up in front of the building, and they would meet me there on the sidewalk, as it was a very simple, quick delivery.
+It turns out the spot they directed to me was not a legal parking or stopping spot, for that matter.
 Taking a chance, not seeing any parking enforcement around, and based on customer directions, I pulled up to where they said.
-I saw them there and we had the item off the truck in less than 60 seconds.
-It was a small item so I had my partner run it in while I stayed with the truck.
+I saw them there, and we had the item off the truck in less than 60 seconds.
+It was a small item, so I had my partner run it in while I stayed with the truck.
 As I reentered the cab of the truck to wait, I then saw parking enforcement ticketing the vehicle in front of me, no idea where they appeared from.
 I asked them if it was ok for me to wait or if I should drive around the block while waiting for my partner to return.
-Parking enforcer, said it is a no stopping zone, you stopped, here’s your ticket.
-I to this day, have no idea if there was a legal parking area for that building, it definitely was not obvious.
-There are many places out there with no legal parking options.
+The parking enforcer said it is a no-stopping zone; you stopped; here’s your ticket.
+To this day, I have no idea if there was a legal parking area for that building.
+It definitely was not obvious when I pulled up to the building.
+What makes matters worse: There are many places out there with no legal parking options.
 I actually talked to a city official about this once.
 Their answer: the home owner bought the place knowing the parking situation, it is their problem, not the cities.
 Parking enforcement does not care what your reason(s) are, it is considered a cost of you being there.

-That said, there on a number of streets, buildings and locations, where they is no legal parking options: Period!
-Unfortunately, as mentioned, the city does not care about your parking problem and that is just considered a cost of you living or working there.
-For those of you that live and work at these places, you know who you are.
-There are no good legal parking options and the few that might be available are generally never available to anyone when needed, so the driver may be forced to take a risk on your behalf to make your delivery.
-99% of the time, getting the ticket is your cheapest option, because waiting time and redelivery charges would be much higher then paying a parking ticket.
+That said, there are a number of streets, buildings and locations where there are no legal parking options, Period!
+Unfortunately, as mentioned, the city does not care about your parking problem, and that is just considered a cost of your living or working there.
+For those of you who live and work at these places, you know who you are.
+There are no good legal parking options, and the few that might be available are generally never available to anyone when needed, so the driver may be forced to take a risk on your behalf to make your delivery.
+99% of the time, getting the ticket is your cheapest option because waiting time and redelivery charges are usually much higher than paying a parking ticket.
 The only question is who is paying the parking ticket.
-The quote that you receive from ANY moving company, NEVER includes parking expenses like this in their quote because they have no idea that it needs to be included in your cost of delivery, nor do they know what the ticket cost will actually be till they get it.
+The quote that you receive from ANY moving company NEVER includes parking expenses like this in their quote because they have no idea that it needs to be included in your cost of delivery, nor do they know what the ticket cost will actually be till they get it as it varies from municipality to municipality.

-For those that are honest, upfront and let the mover know about the parking problems associated with their particular location.
+For those that are honest, and upfront, that let the mover know about the parking problems associated with their particular location.
 When discussed prior to delivery, the conversation ALWAYS goes like this:

-• Customer: There is no legal parking at my place, their best option is going to be to park over here.
-Or there is no parking anywhere, you’ll just have to figure out best option when you arrive.
+• Customer: There is no legal parking at my place, so their best option is to park over here.
+Or there is no parking anywhere, so you’ll just have to figure out the best option when you arrive.

-• Moving Company: You understand that you are responsible for any tickets received when we take this chance for you?
-Hopefully we do not get one, but in case we do, you are paying it.
+• Moving Company: Do you understand that you are responsible for any tickets received when we take this chance for you?
+Hopefully, we do not get one, but you will pay for it if we do.

-• Customer: I understand, there is not any other good parking options available.
+• Customer: I understand there are no other good parking options available.

-For those of you that still do not understand this, wish to fight with the mover/delivery person over this saying the ticket is not your problem.
-You are basically saying: “You eat it, sucks to be you, you choose to park there”; this will move you from the good customer to the bad customer category in a heart beat.
-You have just told a good reputable mover, who did a good job for you in every other way, that in good faith, was going out of their way to try to help you out of a bad situation that was not their fault, to basically do your do your job at a loss or at best case, hopefully break-even.
-Movers do not do your work to lose money, nobody does.
-At least not on purpose.
-People that think this way are the main reasons why some movers black list certain areas and streets, charge higher premiums for certain areas and/or worst yet for everyone, jack up the base cost of the service even more then what it currently is, to absorb these surprises to them from bad customers.
-If you wonder why a mover may refuse to come to your home or not take a chance on your parking problem situation, it tells you that they’ve meet too many bad customers lately and/or in your area.
+For those of you who still do not understand this, wish to fight with the mover/delivery person over this, saying the ticket is not your problem.
+You are basically saying: “You eat it, it sucks to be you, and you choose to park there.”
+This will move you from the good customer to the bad customer category in a heartbeat.
+You have just told a good reputable mover, who did a good job for you in every other way, that in good faith, was going out of their way to try to help you out of a bad situation that was not their fault, to basically do your job at a loss or at best case, hopefully, break-even.
+Movers do not do your work to lose money; nobody does, at least not on purpose.
+People that think this way are the main reasons why some movers blacklist certain areas and streets, charge higher premiums for certain areas and/or, worst yet everyone, jack up the base cost of the service even more than what it currently is, to absorb these surprises to them from bad customers.
+If you wonder why a mover may refuse to come to your home or not take a chance on your parking problem situation, it tells you that they’ve met too many bad customers lately and/or in your area.
 They are now trying to protect themselves from what could be another bad customer.
 At the end of the day, we all agree that getting parking tickets: suck!
 It is about being fair, not just to you, but to everyone out there.
-Unfortunately that means that you the customer need pay ALL the expenses (like parking tickets) associated in making your move happen.
-After all it is a cost of your particular job and as an industry, we are not try to pass your surprise costs onto everyone else that wants this particular service.
+Unfortunately, that means that you, the customer, need to pay ALL the expenses (like parking tickets) associated with making your move happen.
+After all, it is a cost of your particular job, and as an industry, we are not trying to pass your surprise costs onto everyone else who wants this particular service.

 Extra manpower or equipment required

-The quote you are given for any job is based on a certain equipment being used and specific amount of manpower provided.
+The quote you are given for any job is based on a certain equipment being used and a specific amount of manpower provided.
 I should note, that this can be very different from company to company.
-All moving companies are definitely NOT equal and part of the reason why quotes vary between companies is that they might be providing better equipment and more experienced manpower than other companies you are receiving quotes from.
-Most quotes you receive from moving companies are not apples to apples comparisons.
+All moving companies are definitely NOT equal, and part of the reason why quotes vary between companies is that they might be providing better equipment and more experienced manpower than other companies you are receiving quotes from.
+Most quotes you receive from moving companies are not apples-to-apples comparisons.

 Let me be very clear here, with the moving industry, NO initial quotation is firm in stone, especially one done by phone or email.
-The quote is based on information provided and an expectation of your job flowing a particular way.
+The quote is based on the information provided and an expectation of your job flowing a particular way.
 As long as everything flows that way and expectations are met, the quote does not change unless you are working with a disreputable mover, in which I cannot help you.
 As soon as flow and expectation change, so does the quote you were originally given; to adjust to this new information.
 This should not be a surprise, as some people make it out to be.
-I can tell you that 50% or more of people that call in for quotes, do not have all the information movers need to make an accurate quote, so quotes are always a best guess based on current information provided and the way they “interpret” the information from you.
-For example, every year we get a few people who has no idea what piano they own, but they still want a quote for moving it and when we arrive at there home we see a grand piano instead of an upright piano.
+I can tell you that 50% or more of people who call in for quotes do not have all the information movers need to make an accurate quote, so quotes are always the best guess based on the current information provided and the way they “interpret” the information from you.
+For example, every year, we get a few people who have no idea what piano they own, but they still want a quote for moving it, and when we arrive at their home, we see a grand piano instead of an upright piano.
 Over 50% of people out there asking for quotes have absolutely no idea how many stairs they walk up at their front door every day.
-We’ve had lots of people tell us there are no stairs at their home, yet when we arrive there is a flight of stairs involved moving from one level to another.
-Or when the movers arrive, they have to drag it over grass or up a hill to avoid the flight of stairs, which is the same amount of work, but technically there were no stairs on the hill.
-These are a few examples of bad information that lead to bad quotes.
+We’ve had lots of people tell us there are no stairs at their home, yet when we arrive, there is a flight of stairs involved in moving from one level to another.
+When the movers arrive, they have to drag it over grass or up a hill to avoid the flight of stairs, which is the same amount of work, but technically, there were no stairs on the hill.
+These are a few examples of bad information that leads to bad quotes.
 FYI – For those wondering, we do charge the same for going over grass as going up/down a flight of stairs, so do not try and hide behind that misdirection.
 The movers might need an extra person, a more experienced crew leader or a special piece of equipment to get over this surprise obstacle you just handed to the movers, like grass or uneven terrain.
-Another example, is you can look at two pianos that for all intent and purposes look exactly the same, but one could be 200-300 pounds heavier due to heavier materials the manufacture used or a player system installed in the piano that you failed to mention.
+Another example is you can look at two pianos that, for all intents and purposes, look exactly the same, but one could be 200-300 pounds heavier due to heavier materials the manufacturer used or a player system installed in the piano that you failed to mention.
 Important details.

-Some would argue that the mover should have asked more questions upfront and/or to ask every possible question out there that rarely ever occurs.
-These are considered the exception to the rule, but it just happened to on your move and they won’t know till they physically arrive.
-The questions asked upfront, were based on the information provided, if there was no red flags to steer the conversation that way, it is not the movers fault or problem that the conversation flowed the way it did based on your responses to their questions.
+Some would argue that the mover should have asked more questions upfront and/or asked every possible question out there that rarely ever occurs.
+These are considered the exception to the rule, but it just happened to be on your move, and they won’t know till they physically arrive.
+The questions asked upfront were based on the information provided; if there were no red flags to steer the conversation that way, it is not the mover’s fault or problem that the conversation flowed the way it did based on your responses to their questions.
 Sometimes things get lost in translation, again not anyone’s fault, it just happens.
-When it does, things do get requoted accordingly which is a reasonable expectation.
+When it does, things get requoted accordingly, which is a reasonable expectation.
 The moving industry is sorry if you do not like the adjustment that you were surprised with, but they were probably not impressed that you missed this crucial piece of information.
-If you are dealing with a reputable mover, it will be a fair adjustment and you need to remember that all movers are totally within their rights to do so.
+If you are dealing with a reputable mover, it will be a fair adjustment, and you need to remember that all movers are totally within their rights to do so.

 Side note: When customers get all upset and verbally take it out on the movers.
 In Ontario, this is now a crime that you are committing, as you might unintentionally create a violent workplace for them.
-Every reputable mover, trains their staff to remove themselves from hostile situations before they escalate out of control and deal with the consequences later, which is part of the reason you hear about movers walking away.
+Every reputable mover trains their staff to remove themselves from hostile situations before they escalate out of control and deal with the consequences later, which is part of the reason you hear about movers walking away.
 A major consequence is you not getting your item moved that day and no one interested in solving your problem due to the way you treated them.
-If your movers just walked out your door, 9 out of 10 times it was due to how they were being treated by you the customer.
-The other tenth, is usually the fact that there is nothing more that they can do right now and it has to be rescheduled when the surprise is dealt with.
-The expectation is everyone deserves to be treated with respect, reputable movers do not change moving quotes unless there is a good reason, just because you do not agree with it, does not change how the industry works.
-We also need to state here that Ministry of Labour DEMANDS things be done as safe as possible, so does Workplace Safety and Insurance Board.
+If your movers just walked out your door, 9 out of 10 times, it was due to how they were being treated by you, the customer.
+The other tenth is usually the fact that there is nothing more that they can do right now, and it has to be rescheduled when the surprise is dealt with.
+The expectation is everyone deserves to be treated with respect; reputable movers do not change moving quotes unless there is a good reason; just because you do not agree with it does not change how the industry works.
+We also need to state here that the Ministry of Labour DEMANDS things to be done as safely as possible, and so does the Workplace Safety and Insurance Board.
 If your mover is telling you that something is not safe or could be done more safely, needs to be rescheduled and will end up costing you more.
 You need to listen to the expert advise being given, after all, isn’t that why you hired the professionals in the first place.
 To be extra clear: Ministry of Labour and WSIB does not care if it costs you more money to get your job done, it cares that everyone does everything possible to keep everyone safe.
-Last thing you want is for something to go wrong and for you to be accused of creating an unsafe workplace.
+The last thing you want is for something to go wrong and for you to be accused of creating an unsafe workplace.

-Booking at a different time then when you got a quote.
+Booking at a different time than when you got a quote.

-This one is more about advice on how to book an order and having realistic expectations of the person you are giving the information too.
+This one is more about advice on how to book an order and having realistic expectations of the person you are giving the information.
 There are two ways people quote and book things.

 1. Get a quote and book the order on the spot.